ncatlab/nlab-content/pages/7/6/5/2/2567/content.md

   \,.
 $$

 Therefore for $c$ a cofibrant object the condition is that $F(c,-) : D \to E$ preserves cofibrations and acyclic cofibrations.
-Similarly for $d$ cofibrant the condition is that $F(-,d) : C \to E$ preserves cofibrations and acyclic cofibrations.
+Similarly for $d$ fibrant the condition is that $F(-,d) : C \to E$ preserves cofibrations and acyclic cofibrations.

 ## Properties {#Properties}